Henry Ford Hospital: 1940s

-In 1940, Dr. Conrad Lam was the first physician in the United States to administer purified heparin to treat clotting of veins.
+In 1940, Conrad Lam was the first physician in the United States to administer purified heparin to treat clotting of veins.
 In 1942, Henry Ford Hospital became one of a few U.S. hospitals selected by the National Research Council as a trial site to test penicillin.
-In 1943, Henry Ford Hospital's doctor Frank Hartman developed the liquid oxygen tent.
+In 1943, Henry Ford Hospital's Frank Hartman developed the liquid oxygen tent.
 In 1944, Henry Ford Hospital became the first hospital to use the now-routine technique of multiple lead electrocardiograms.

 In 1948, the hospital recognized the need for a new building due to the 600% increase in patients over the preceding 25 years and hired Benjamin L. Smith of the New York firm Vorhees, Walker, Foley and Smith to design a new clinic tower, construction of which began in 1951.

 1950s

 The new clinic building opened in 1953 however construction returned to the campus in 1957 when Albert Kahn Associates designed an addition of two floors for the main building.

-In 1951, doctors Conrad Lam and Edward Munnell developed a technique for the correction of mitral valve stenosis, using a special six-finger glove with a knife attached to the sixth mid-palm finger.
-In 1952, Henry Ford Hospital vascular surgeon, doctor D. Emerick Szilagyi, performed one of the world's first grafts of an abdominal aortic aneurysm.
-In 1956, Henry Ford Hospital cardiothoracic surgeon Dr. Conrad Lam performed the first successful open heart surgery in Michigan using the heart-lung machine on 15 month old Kathleen McQuillen.
-That same year, Henry Ford's Dr. James Barron developed the Barron Food Pump, a device used to deliver pureed food through a small nasal gastric tube.
+In 1951, Conrad Lam and Edward Munnell developed a technique for the correction of mitral valve stenosis, using a special six-finger glove with a knife attached to the sixth mid-palm finger.
+In 1952, Henry Ford Hospital vascular surgeon, D. Emerick Szilagyi, performed one of the world's first grafts of an abdominal aortic aneurysm.
+In 1956, Henry Ford Hospital cardiothoracic surgeon Conrad Lam performed the first successful open heart surgery in Michigan using the heart-lung machine on 15 month old Kathleen McQuillen.
+That same year, Henry Ford's James Barron developed the Barron Food Pump, a device used to deliver pureed food through a small nasal gastric tube.

 1960s

-In 1967, Dr. George Mikhail performed Detroit's first Mohs Micrographic Surgery, a procedure to remove skin cancers.
-In 1968, the first allogenic kidney transplant in Detroit was done by Drs.
-D. Emerick Szilagyi, Joseph P. Elliott and Roger F. Smith.
+In 1967, George Mikhail performed Detroit's first Mohs Micrographic Surgery, a procedure to remove skin cancers.
+In 1968, the first allogenic kidney transplant in Detroit was done by D. Emerick Szilagyi, Joseph P. Elliott and Roger F. Smith.

 1970s

-In 1973, Michigan's first renal transplant to a diabetic patient was performed by doctor Stanley Dienst.
+In 1973, Michigan's first renal transplant to a diabetic patient was performed by Stanley Dienst.
 In 1979, Henry Ford Hospital was one of the first to perform coronary angioplasty.